DataVisHub/gojs-course/lessons/lesson-01-diagram-instance.md

 Layouts have a lot of customizability, we can even add custom behaviors by extending any layout class.
 But that's a topic for a separate lesson.
-For more information regarding layouts click [here](https://gojs.net/latest/api/symbols/Layout.html)
+For more information regarding layouts, click [here](https://gojs.net/latest/api/symbols/Layout.html)

 ## Saving the diagram

 The last thing we will learn today is how to save and load the diagrams model.
-In the `index.ts` let's handle onclick event for save and load buttons:
+In the `index.ts`, let's handle onclick event for save and load buttons:

 ```typescript
 // index.ts